Health Concerns

 • Von Willebrand’s Disease (vWD) – An abnormal bleeding disorder due to a lack of normal clotting.
 An animal’s life can be threatened by bleeding due to an injury, or during spaying/neutering or any other condition resulting in bleeding.

-TESTING AND RESEARCH INFORMATION: ORGANIZATIONS, CONTACTS, AND REGISTRIES
+TESTING & RESEARCH INFORMATION: ORGANIZATIONS, CONTACTS & REGISTRIES

 Canine Health Information Center (CHIC) DNA Repository – Please donate DNA (blood or semen)